Fall Wheat Wreath DIY Instructions

-Decorate for fall with a DIY wheat wreath.
-This step-by-step tutorial shows you from start to finish how easy it is to make this wreath for your home for the fall.
+Decorate for autumn with a fall wheat wreath.
+This step-by-step tutorial shows you from start to finish how easy it is to make this DIY wheat wreath for your home for the fall.
+This wheat and grass rustic wreath is the perfect fall decoration.

 I love this DIY wheat wreath project.
 It was the perfect craft project to move me into fall crafting and decorating.
-Making a fall wreath from dried wheat, grasses and flowers is super easy and it lasts forever.
-I think a dried wheat wreath fits in perfectly with my easy-going fall decor.
-It is so easy to make and it will last a long time.
+Making a fall wreath from dried wheat, grasses, and flowers is super easy, and it lasts forever.
+I think a dried wheat wreath fits in perfectly with simple fall decorating.
+It is so easy to make and will last a long time.
 And what better way to celebrate the autumn harvest season.

 If you like the idea of using free materials to make a wreath.
-Than please check out my tutorial for making a twig wreath from garden clippings.
+Then please check out my tutorial for making a twig wreath from garden clippings.
+And if you have trimmed your lavender bushes, then it is time to make a lavender wreath.

 The beauty of seasonal wreaths

-A wheat wreath is a traditional symbol for the neverending cycle of the seasons, of sowing, growing, and harvesting.
+A wheat wreath is a traditional symbol of the neverending cycle of the seasons of sowing, growing, and harvesting.
 Wheat itself is a symbol of generosity and abundance.
 So a wheat wreath in your home adds meaning and a sense of hospitality and welcome.

-This wheat wreath is just perfect to transition our summer decor into fall.
+This wheat wreath is just perfect for transitioning our summer decor into fall.
 At the end of summer, the grasses and grains are dry on the fields, and seeing those yellow fields is a strong reminder that summer is nearing its end and fall is on its way.

 Total aside here: